 Opening hours: Monday to Saturday – 7AM to 8PM

 Ishiaya Garden Bistro has an extensive menu consisting of Japanese and Filipino fusion cuisine.
 Must-try’s are their sushi plates, nayoka salad (their own version of pako salad), and fresh sashimi.
-They have the best salmon sashimi I’ve had — and this is coming from someone who normally don’t like the taste or texture of sashimi.
-They also offer various types of drinks, such as seasonal fruit shakes.
+In fact, they offered the best salmon sashimi I’ve had in a while.

-For dessert, don’t miss out on their signature Ishiaya crepe ala mode, which contains banana slices and is topped with ice cream.
+For dessert, don’t miss out on their signature Ishiaya crepe ala mode, which comes with banana slices and is topped with ice cream.

 Contact: Ishiaya Garden Bistro – Facebook